milyo001/.NET-Design-Patterns-Examples/README.md

 - Iterator
 > How traversal of data structures happens and who exactly allows the traversal.
 - Mediator
+> A componet that facilitates  communication between other components without them necessarily being aware of each other or have a direct reference access to each other.
+Used mostly in char rooms participants and players in MMORPGs
 - Memento
 - Null Object
 - Observer